What Is Melting Chocolate?

 What Is Tempering?

 Tempering is a rather complex process of heating and cooling chocolate for candy making.
-This is necessary because melting changes the structure of the chocolate, and if it isn’t tempered, the cocoa butter can separate, causing a dull, grayish coating instead of a shiny shell.
+This is necessary because melting changes the structure of the chocolate, and if it isn’t tempered, the cocoa butter can separate, causing a dull, grayish coating instead of a pretty, shiny shell.
 To temper, chocolate must be gently heated to a specific temperature range--this differs slightly for milk, dark, and white chocolate--then rapidly cooled.
 It can be tricky to get this right, and is one of the reasons candy making has a reputation for being difficult.

 Good News: Melting Wafers Don’t Need Tempering